17jwk3/ECG_Li/README.md

 # Findings, Changes

-I did not know the ESP32 module I chose was a "standard" component for JLCPCB which means it costed much more to manufacture this board then originall anticipated.
+I did not know the ESP32 module I chose was a "standard" component for JLCPCB which means it costed much more to manufacture this board then originally anticipated.

-Going forward I would choose a chip that does not require "standard" assembly
+Going forward I would choose a chip that does not require "standard" assembly.

-With more time I would like to integrate the AD8232 onto the board and overall make the board more compact with a very small lipo battery.
+With more time I would like to integrate the AD8232 module onto the board and overall make the board more compact with a very small lipo battery.
+Overall I would like to make it cleaner, more LEDs for feedback etc.

 t been tested but I will be following up on the findings for that as well.

 My first initial thoughts is I may have needed to include a pulldown resistor for the output of the AD8232.

-Overall I would like to make it cleaner, more LEDs for feedback etc.